 - Tailored Approach: At the eight-week mark, our specialists work with the child to assess their progress and readiness to complete the programme at the 12-week point.
 If additional support is needed, we extend the programme, ensuring that each child receives the time and attention necessary to fully benefit from the process.
 Our specialised approach recognises that every child’s journey is unique, and we are committed to providing the ongoing, personalised support they need to recover from the trauma of domestic abuse and move forward with their lives.

-All children in EWA refuge accomodation receive support throughout their time in refuge.
+All children in EWA refuge accommodation receive support with their transition into refuge, with further support provided when necessary.

 Children’s Rights and Participation